dawikrol/Toss/README.md

 database='tossdb')
 ```

-I know that we should keep credentials in this wasy.
-It was my first project ;)).
+I know that we can not keep credentials in this wasy but it was my first project ;)).

 In this project I use standard SQL querying.
 Now I would use SQLAlchemy and ORM to do this in more Python way.
 Of course I would use password hashing too.